 |Investment Type||Sections of Income Tax Act||Threshold limit||TDS (with Valid PAN)||TDS without PAN|

 |Interest on Bank Deposits||194A||10,000||10%||20.00%|

 |Interest on securities||193||–||10%||20.00%|

 |Interest other than interest on securities||194A||5,000||10%||20.00%|

-Providing false declaration in Form 15G just to avoid TDS can lead to fine and even imprisonment under Section 277 of the Income Tax Act, 1961.
+Providing a false declaration in Form 15G just to avoid TDS can lead to fine and even imprisonment under Section 277 of the Income Tax Act, 1961.
 The following are the details of punishments u/s 277 of the IT Act, 1961.

-- There can be imprisonment for the period of 6 months to 7 years if wrong declaration was provided to evade the tax of more than a lakh
+- Imprisonment for a period of 6 months to 7 years if wrong declaration was provided to evade tax of more than Rs.
+1 lakh

-- For all other cases, imprisonment period may vary from 3 months to 3 years.
+- For all other cases, imprisonment between 3 months to 3 years.

 Hence, instead of making a false declaration, you should consider submitting Form 15G only if you are eligible to do so.